moorepants/me41035/content/pages/assignments.rst

 The objective of this assignment is to estimate aerobic capacity for at least two members of your group and anaerobic capacity for at least one member of your group.
-The aerobic  capacity type estimate should be based off of data your group collects, but should be supplemented or supported by values found in relevant scientific literature.
-The anaerobic can come from literature if an appropriate experiment cannot be performed.
+Both results should should be based off of data your group collects, but should be supplemented or supported by values found in relevant scientific literature.
+You will have the option to do a Wingate and VO2-Max test in the bicycle lab for one subject per team, so the second aerobic test should be using a simple method.
+[1]_

 The aims are to: